Release Date: January 19, 2016

 The author talks about each country and specifically tells us how we can pray for each country.

 This can be used for personal use or in a group setting.
 Each chapter is a different country and ends with a scripture reading.
 This was probably my favorite part of the whole book.
 It encourages the readers to pray.
-I think it would be a really neat way to incorporate prayer in one’s quiet time with God even.
+I think it would be a really neat way to incorporate prayer into one’s quiet time with God even.

 Disclaimer: I received a copy of this book from the publisher for my honest review, which I have given.
 I was not required to write a positive review and have not been compensated for it in any way.
 All opinions expressed are my own.